Main Page List

 The pins on the map are colour coded to show group.
 Blue indicates a BBC radio transmitter though this not usually shown if it is also a TV transmitter.

-There are three different sizes to represent low power relays (under 200W), high power relays (over 200W) and main transmitters.
+There are three different pin sizes to represent low power relays (under 200W), high power relays (over 200W) and main transmitters.

-An arrow points back to the repeater`s main transmitter.
+An arrow points back to the repeater’s main transmitter.

-A small light blue flag on any pin means I`ve been there !
+A small light blue flag on any pin means I’ve been there !

 Power station cooling towers are also on (as white pins) to help get ones bearings.

-All 6 MUX transmitters are labelled as are 3 MUX repeaters over 200W in power plus the main radio transmitters.
-All transmitters are labelled on the actual map though I concede this isn`t always that easy to read so to help identify non labelled transmitters try :
+All transmitters are labelled on the actual map though I concede this isn’t always that easy to read so to help identify non labelled transmitters try :

 Smaller scale UK map of the 80 "six MUX transmitters"

-MB21`s BBC FM radio transmitters maps
+MB21’s BBC FM radio transmitters maps

 There are two additional close ups centred on :